 William of Normandy’s invasion places a powerful warlord on the English throne, laying the foundations for a cross-Channel Anglo-Norman ‘empire’.

-Stephen of Blois, nephew of Henry I, claims title as King of England, usurping a throne previously promised to Henry’s daughter Matilda.
-Twenty years of civil war follow, ending with the Treaty of Winchester confirming Matilda’s son, Henry, as Stephen’s heir to the English crown.
+Stephen of Blois, nephew of Henry I, claims title as King of England, usurping a throne previously promised to Henry’s daughter Empress Matilda.
+Twenty years of civil war known as the Anarchy follow, ending with the Treaty of Winchester confirming Matilda’s son, Henry, as Stephen’s heir to the English crown.

 Thomas Becket, archbishop of Canterbury, is murdered in his own cathedral church.
 The killing exposes underlying tensions between church and state.
 Henry II’s son, also Henry (‘the Young King’), is crowned as associate king – an act that doesn’t prevent him, two years later, from launching a rebellion against his own father together with two brothers and his mother, Henry’s queen Eleanor of Aquitaine.